 Students in this class use an exciting teen curriculum called Re:Form.
 They grapple with the hard questions and explore the lives of our ancestors in the faith through video, discussion, and creative projects.
 These students present the sermon in dramatic form at our annual Hanging of the Greens worship in December, and they look forward every year to their day of pyromania, burning the palms for our Ash Wednesday worship.
 Each week’s offering benefits Housing Forward.
 They meet in the Youth Room.

 There will be no Quest class in 2020-21.
 Next year’s Quest class will include 9th and 10th graders.
-To find out more about the church’s confirmation process for 9th graders, see the Quest section on the Youth Ministry page.
+To find out more about the church’s confirmation process, see the Quest section on the Youth Ministry page.